- Home

 Frederick County’s Behavioral Health Program promotes health, wellness, and resilience in career and volunteer personnel and their families.
 Our comprehensive services include behavioral health care and coordination, peer support, and family support.

-The Behavioral Health Coordinator provides support, education, resources, and referrals to promote health, wellness, and resilience in career and volunteer personnel and their families.
-The coordinator also provides clinical consultation and support the DFRS Peer Support Team.
-This new position is a collaboration between DFRS and The Frederick County Health Department.
-The Behavioral Health Coordinator falls underneath the umbrella of the Frederick County Health Department, but provides services to the entire Fire/Rescue Service.
-All services are offered at no cost to DFRS staff, volunteers, and their immediate family members.
-Services are strictly confidential.
+The Behavioral Health Supervisor (BHS) provides support, education, short-term counseling, resources, and referrals to promote health, wellness, and resilience in career and volunteer personnel and their families.
+The supervisor also provides clinical consultation and support the DFRS Peer Support Team.

 Contact Information: